LennaHammer/English/EVP/out/words_adverb.md

 /ˈfriː.kwənt.li/
 [B1]often
 - frequently asked questions
-- I see him quite frequently.
+- I see him `quite` frequently.
-- The buses run less/more frequently at certain times.
+- The buses run `less/more` frequently at certain times.

 ## 288. full-time ## adjective ; adverb
 /ˌfʊlˈtaɪm/
 [B1]happening or working for the whole of the working week and not only part of it
-- a full-time job
+- a full-time `job`
-- He's a full-time student.
+- He's a full-time `student.`
-- She went back to work full time when her youngest child went to school.
+- She went back to `work` full time when her youngest child went to school.

 ## 289. fully ## adverb
 /ˈfʊl.i/
 [B1]completely
-- The hotel was fully booked.
+- The hotel was fully `booked`.
-- Have you fully recovered from your illness?
+- Have you fully `recovered` from your illness?
-- a fully qualified teacher
+- a fully `qualified` teacher

 ## 290. further ## adverb
 /ˈfɜr.ðər/ DISTANCE
 [B1](comparative of far) at or to a place or time that is a longer distance away
-- Let's walk a bit further down the road.
+- Let's walk `a bit` further down the road.

 ## 291. furthest ## adverb
 /ˈfɜːr.ðɪst/